Near-squares in binary recurrence sequences: for , and

-The left-hand side is similar to the left-hand side of \eqref{eq: u_m(v_m+1)(v_m-1)=px^2} with $k$ in place of $m$.
-Therefore, \eqref{eq: gcd of u_m,v_m+1,v_m-1} is still valid, with $k$ in place of $m$, but now, since $a\equiv 2\pmod 3$, we have to consider only the first and the fourth case, i.e. either
+The left-hand side is similar to the left-hand side of \eqref{eq: u_m(v_m+1)(v_m-1)=px^{2}} with $k$ in place of $m$.
+Therefore, \eqref{eq: gcd of u_m,v_m+1,v_m-1} is still valid, with $k$ in place of $m$, but now, since $a\equiv 2 \pmod{3}$, we have to consider only the first and the fourth case.
+I.e. either